schibsted/account-sdk-android/ui/README.md

 You can read more about Pulse at [pulse.schibsted.io](https://pulse.schibsted.io).

 ## Smartlock
-The smartlock feature can be enabled by adding the following dependency :
+The smartlock feature can be added with the following dependency :
 ```
 implementation "com.schibsted.account:account-sdk-android-smartlock:<VERSION>"
 ```
+To enabled the smartlock feature you have to call `UiConfiguration`

 In case of failure you will be notified in `onActivityResult` with the result code `SmartlockImpl.SMARTLOCK_FAILED`.
 Then you should re-start your flow without smartlock simply by calling `startActivityForResult(data, YOUR_REQUEST_CODE);` where `data` is the intent provided by